cielong/cielong.github.io/_posts/2017-03-31-Emacs-as-a-Markdown-Editor-in-MacOS.md

 In Emacs, there already exists a mode for you edit the markdown file, namely **markdown-mode**.
 However, it's not initially built in the Emacs installer.
 You have to install it by yourself.
 <br>
-1. Open the init file of your emacs(Usually under your home directory, which name likes .emacs or .emacs.d/init.el)
+1. Open the init file of your emacs (Usually under your home directory, which name likes .emacs or .emacs.d/init.el or if you like you could set your own specific language init-file)
-2. Append the following codes at last,
+2. Append the following codes at last (if you have not, [melpa](https://melpa.org/#/) is the most popular package repo for emacs user),

 	```
 	    (require 'package)